Temurumaru/redbean/README.markdown

-RedBeanPHP 5
+ThreadBeanPHP 5
 ============

 [![Build Status](https://travis-ci.org/gabordemooij/redbean.svg?branch=master)](https://travis-ci.org/gabordemooij/redbean)

-RedBeanPHP is an easy to use ORM tool for PHP.
+ThreadBeanPHP is an easy to use ORM tool for PHP.

 * Automatically creates tables and columns as you go
 * No configuration, just fire and forget